hannahier94/Project_ITC_Data_Mining/README.md

 ---

-## Getting Started
+## GettingStarted

 It is very quick and easy to get Reddit API credentials.
-Refer to [my guide][How to get Reddit API Credentials for PRAW] to get your credentials, then update the configuration dictionary located in `config.json`
+Refer to https://www.reddit.com/wiki/api to get your credentials, then update the configuration dictionary located in `config.json`

 ---